ETS-Android3/MaXabChallenge/README.md

-applied clean architecture with MVVM design pattern used Coroutines to handle heavy operations on the background thread, Dagger 2 for dependency injection,Room for caching currencies, enabled proguard for obfuscating and securing the code base , unit testing all the feature using (JUnit, Mockito), used different branches to implement and refactor the features to avoid conflicts.
+applied clean architecture with MVVM design pattern used Coroutines to handle heavy operations on the background thread, Dagger 2 for dependency injection,Room for caching currencies, enabled proguard for obfuscating and securing the code base , unit testing all the feature using (JUnit, Mockk), used different branches to implement and refactor the features to avoid conflicts.